BatFramework/batFramework/README.md

 The `gamejam` project is a specific game developed using the `batFramework`.
 It serves as an example of how the framework can be used to create a game from scratch.

-### Getting Started with the gamejam Project
+### Play the gamejam Project

-1. Install Python (version 3.10 or higher).
+1. Install Python (version 3.10 or higher) and the latest stable version of pygame-ce.
 2. Clone or download this repository.
 3. Navigate to the `gamejam` directory.
 4. Run the game by executing the main script (e.g., `python main.py`).